jwebster2469/ChatGPT-store/README.md

 >- ChatGPT could add more detailed account statistics like a total count of GPTs in My GPTs and a total count of chats created.

 >- GPTs could retain user-editable knowledge base files that are updated or modified on a user-by-user basis.

->- Right-clicking on a GPT's profile picture will only download a preview of the picture.
-GPT profile pictures generated with DALL-E should be downloadedable.

 **ChatGPT - Vintage Software**